tmercieca/cps3235_data_science_task_1_trump_twitter_data/README.md

-# CPS323 Data Science Task 1: Trump's Twitter Data
+# CPS323 Data Science Task 1: @realDonaldTrump Twitter Data
 Data for the first task of the CPS3235 assignment which deals with analyzing and pulling data from Twitter related to @realDonaldTrump.

 ## Tweets (/user_timeline/)